|Location:||Montgomery County Circuit Court

 - Develop appropriate support services for families so that the process reduces conflict and introduces the parties to problem-solving techniques to help reduce future litigation;

-- Provide continuity of case management by assigning each case to a Case Manager, Master and/or a Judge; and
+- Provide continuity of case management by assigning each case to a Case Manager, Magistrate and/or a Judge; and

 - Resolve cases appropriately and in a timely manner through a system of Differentiated Case Management.